AusDTO/dta-website/pages/who-we-are/corporate/annual-report-15-16/02-program-performance.md

           The DTO is working with the Department of Finance to ensure that whole-of-government service delivery platforms are considered by agencies in their development of business cases under the ICT Investment Approval Process.</td>
       </tr>
       <tr>
-        <td data-label="KPI">Entities meeting the timeframes for digitising services specified in the Digital Transformation Plans</td>
+        <td data-label="KPI-3">Entities meeting the timeframes for digitising services specified in the Digital Transformation Plans</td>
         <td data-label="Target">90% of entities are on schedule to meet the requirement of each Digital Transformation Plan</td>
         <td data-label="Action">The DTO worked with Commonwealth entities to develop Digital Transformation Plans for the key service agencies, including the departments of Human Services and Immigration and Border Protection, and the Australian Taxation Office. </td>
         <td data-label="Comment">The publication of plans was delayed due to the election in July 2016.</td>
       </tr>
       <tr>
-        <td data-label="KPI">Entities adhering to the Digital Service Standard when designing new services or redesigning existing services</td>
+        <td data-label="KPI-4">Entities adhering to the Digital Service Standard when designing new services or redesigning existing services</td>
         <td data-label="Target">80% of agencies adhering to the Digital Service Standard for new services</td>
         <td data-label="Action">Since the release of the Digital Service Standard in May 2016, many Commonwealth entities have undertaken redesign or development of services in line with the standard.
 They include the DTO and the departments of Industry, Innovation and Science; Immigration and Border Protection; and Human Services.<br />
           <br />